 Professionally, Michaelyn is a space expert, specializing in program management and business operations for complex space systems.
 She is on a mission to make rocket science affordable in efforts to create equitable access to space for new and existing satellite providers.
 Michaelyn also identifies as a finance subject matter expert, specializing in cost estimating, cost/price analysis, and comparative and competitive pricing for complex space systems; an organizational leadership subject matter expert, specializing in building strong and productive teams coupled with an equity, diversity, and inclusion mindset at the core of organizational structures; and as a space policy analyst, researching how the market drives and influences space systems development and implementation.

 Scholastically, Michaelyn belongs to two academic honor societies—Tau Beta Pi (the engineering honor society) and Dobro Slovo (the national Russian honor society).
 She holds a doctorate degree in organizational leadership from University of La Verne; a master of science degree in space systems engineering from The Johns Hopkins University; a master of business administration (MBA) degree from University of Redlands; and a bachelor of arts degree in political science, public law with a minor degree in Russian language from California State University, Long Beach.
-She has three publications, including her doctoral dissertation, which is entitled, “Exploring the advancement of women in science, technology, engineering, and mathematics (STEM) executive management positions in the aerospace industry: Strategies identified by women that enable success”.
-Her two most recent publications are entitled, “You don’t have to be a rocket scientist to work on rockets” and “Leveraging agile best practices for engineering design optimization in the aerospace industry”, which appeared in the April 2021 and September 2021 issues of STEM Magazine, respectively.
+She has five publications, including her doctoral dissertation, which is entitled, “Exploring the advancement of women in science, technology, engineering, and mathematics (STEM) executive management positions in the aerospace industry: Strategies identified by women that enable success”.
+Her most recent publication is entitled, “Empowering underrepresented groups to pursue engineering education and careers", which appeared in the December 2021 issue of the Tau Beta Pi Bulletin, the engineering honor society magazine.